jsford/jsford.github.io/posts/0000-sort-points/sort-points.md

 date: May 19, 2023
 ---

-1. Lately I've been working on LiDAR compression algorithms.
+Lately I've been working on fast algorithms for LiDAR compression and LiDAR mapping.
-2. My compression algorithms rely on sorted point clouds, but sensor manufacturer's are not consistent with their ordering.
-3. So, my compression algorithm needs to (1) check if points are in the right order and (2) sort them into the right order if they aren't.

-## Baseline Sorting

-The straightforward solution to this problem is to use `std::sort()` with a comparison function that compares points first by altitude angle and then by azimuth angle.
-The altitude of a point is its angle above the sensor's X-Y plane.
-The azimuth of a point is its angle around the sensor---its yaw.
+In both applications, I've run across a fun subproblem: *what is the fastest way to sort LiDAR point clouds into a canonical scan order?*

+For the most part, LiDAR sensors emit points in a consistent top-down, counterclockwise order.
+However LiDAR processing code usually can't assume scans are pre-sorted since sensor manufacturers are free to sort in whatever order is convenient, and intermediate storage and filtering steps might accidentally reorder the data.

 ![A diagram showing the altitude and azimuth coordinates that define a LiDAR point in spherical coordinates](/posts/0000-sort-points/figures/lidar-coordinates.svg)

+Since my LiDAR processing algorithms rely on consistently-ordered scans, I need fast methods to (1) check if a scan is already sorted and (2) sort scans that aren't already in scan order.

+## How to sort LiDAR points (when you don't need to go fast).

+At a high level, the goal is to take a pile of (x, y, z) points in any order and quickly sort them into counterclockwise-ordered scanlines.
+In C++, the straightforward way to accomplish this is to use `std::sort()` with a custom point-comparison function.

+The point-comparison function should accept two (x, y, z) points and decide which point goes first in the desired scan order.
+If the first point should preceed the second point, the function should return `true`.
+Otherwise, it should return `false`.
+With an appropriate point-comparison function, we can use `std::sort()` to sort an array of points into scan order.

+    // Sort points into scan order using the CompareAltitudeAzimuth comparison function.
+    // Points should be sorted into scanlines from highest altitude to lowest.
+    // Points within each scanline should be sorted from least azimuth to greatest. std::sort( std::begin(points), std::end(points), CompareAltitudeAzimuth );

+The `CompareAltitudeAzimuth()` function is the custom comparison routine that defines the scan order.
+In its most straightforward implementation, `CompareAltitudeAzimuth()` computes and compares the altitude and azimuth angles for both points.
+If the two points have differing altitudes, they belong to separate scanlines, and the point with the higher elevation should be sorted first.
+If both points have similar altitudes, they belong to the same scanline, so the point with the smaller azimuth should be sorted first.

+    bool CompareAltitudeAzimuth(const Vector3f &v0, const Vector3f &v1) {
+        // First, compare the altitudes of the two points. int compareAlt = CompareAltitude(v0, v1);

+        // If the altitudes do not match, sort from highest altitude to lowest. if( compareAlt != 0 ) { return (compareAlt < 0); }

+        // If the altitudes do match, sort by azimuth from least to greatest. return CompareAzimuth(v0, v1);
+    }

-Here's a C++ function that compares the altitude angles of two points.
+`CompareAltitude()` is a function that computes and compares the altitude of both points.
-This function returns `+1` if the first point is at a lower elevation than the second, `0` if the two points are at approximately the same elevation, and `-1` if the first point is at a higher elevation than the second.
+It returns `+1` if the first point is at a lower elevation than the second, `0` if the two points are at approximately the same elevation, and `-1` if the first point is at a higher elevation than the second point.

-    int CompareAltitudeSlow(const Vector3f& v0, const Vector3f& v1) {
+    int CompareAltitude(const Vector3f& v0, const Vector3f& v1) {
         // Compute the altitude angle for each point. float altitude0 = std::atan(v0.z / std::sqrt(v0.x * v0.x + v0.y * v0.y));
         float altitude1 = std::atan(v1.z / std::sqrt(v1.x * v1.x + v1.y * v1.y));